anothermimich/K01/readme.md

 ### Switches in relation to rows and columns

+I don't remember the diode direction that i used nor if it is in the rows or columns.
+Either way, a quick search is enough for you to adapt the code to your wiring.

                                │ COLUMN                 │ COLUMN                 │ COLUMN
                                │                        │                        │
      ROW                       │                        │                        │